 Can Relatives on an L-2 Visa Extend Their Stay?

 Your spouse and children on an L-2 visa can also extend their visas.
 However, while you (the primary beneficiary) will need the I-129 form for an extension, your relatives will need to submit the I-539 form.
 They must also do so before their current L-2 visa expires—ideally, at least 45 days before the expiration date.

 How VisaNation Law Group Immigration Attorneys Can Help

 Immigration law is both stringent and constantly fluctuating.
 You must keep up with it in order to be sure that you are making the right decisions.

 Unfortunately, few have the time to become experts in immigration law.
 That’s why it’s always a good idea to retain the services of an experienced immigration attorney to take some of the pressure and stress out of your situation.

-Our lawyers have extensive experience helping people through the toughest situations regarding work visas.
-We’ll make sure that you are making the best decisions for your case if you have received an L-1 extension denial.
+VisaNation Law Group lawyers have extensive experience helping people through the toughest situations regarding work visas.
+They’ll make sure that you are making the best decisions for your case if you have received an L-1 extension denial.

-To get in touch with one of our expert attorneys, don’t hesitate to complete this simple contact form and schedule a consultation for your L-1 case today.
+To get in touch with one of the attorneys, don’t hesitate to complete this simple contact form and schedule a consultation for your L-1 case today.